 If you’ve ever been to rehab or received personal training at a gym, you’ve probably heard of the ‘kinetic chain.’
 You might also have heard phrases like ‘open kinetic chain’ and ‘closed kinetic chain.’
 So, what exactly is the kinetic chain?

 The kinetic chain was first described by mechanical engineer, Franz Reuleaux.
 Reuleaux believed that all machines can be simplified into chains of individual links called kinematic pairs.
-This offered a new method of studying machines and advanced technology to developing more progressive mechanical machinery.
+This offered a new method of studying machines and advanced technology to develop more progressive mechanical machinery.
 Reuleaux further added that putting together multiple kinematic pairs was the movement of a kinetic chain.

 Years later, Dr. Arthur Steindler expanded upon Reauleax’ work and applied this concept to the human body and exercise.
 He introduced the concept of open and closed kinetic chain in order to differentiate between two different exercises approaches.